ThongyuCCRL/ORCA_input_generators-/README.md

 # Hi, I'm Ananda 👋

-Currently, I'm a student in the field of computational chemistry, with interested in developing tools programs that support research workflows.
+Currently, I'm a student in the field of computational chemistry, with interest in developing tools and programs that support research workflows.

-🔬 **Current Focus**: input file generation for ORCA.
+🔬 **Current interest **: input file generation for ORCA.

 💡 **Interests**:
 - Computational chemistry (DFT, excited states, photochemistry)